The Evolution Blog Series: Privacy

 - Allow end users greater control over how their data is used.
 Consider moving risk decisions closer to the customer’s device to ensure that personal data is only shared when absolutely necessary.

 - Ensure that data sharing use cases leverage encryption techniques that preserve the privacy and integrity of the source data so that only intelligence, and not personal information, is shared

 - Consider the use of synthetic datasets to simulate user behavior and attack profiles, and to perform complex data analysis on created data that is statistically representative of your raw dataset.

 - Consider alternatives to on premise solutions that facilitate private cloud implementations.
 This approach means that you can maintain complete control of customer data and data residency while enjoying the benefits of cloud-native solutions.

 As companies upgrade their fraud, risk and security analytics stack to take advantage of new technologies, privacy will be a key differentiator.
 Solutions that are privacy-enhanced will enable new and innovative use cases that expand and democratize the way that data can be used without compromising customer privacy.
 Over time this will push privacy enhancing principles to be incorporated as standard, driving significant incremental value above legacy solutions.

-Darwinium is a Digital Risk AI platform that harmonizes fraud and risk with customer experience and digital security.
-Darwinium sits on the Edge behind your CDN as a Darwinium-Hosted solution, or optional one-click install onto a new or existing Kubernetes cluster in your private cloud Darwinium.
+Darwinium is a Digital Risk platform that harmonizes fraud and risk with customer experience and digital security.
+Darwinium can be deployed as an Edge worker via your CDN, or as an NGINX plug in.

 Darwinium manages the complexity of making real-time decisions on customer data, and provides encryption and masking controls over any data extracted and shared with downstream services.
 Darwinium is built with PETs as standard, removing the need to send data outside of private boundaries.